vercel-labs/add-skill/README.md

 > }
 > ```

-### Agent Detection

-The CLI automatically detects which coding agents you have installed by checking for their configuration directories.
+The CLI automatically detects which coding agents you have installed.
 If none are detected, you'll be prompted to select which agents to install to.

 ## Creating Skills